EnnieAyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 11-lists contains command to list the content of various directory
 - 12-file_type contains command to display file type
 - 13-symbolic_link contains command to create a symlink
 - 14-copy_html contains command to copy only updated files and new files
+- 100-lets_move contains commands to move files that begin with uppercase